 Although CAYUGA was built on the east coast of Canada, she was intended for service on the Pacific coast.
 A skeleton crew carried out her acceptance trials then she was commissioned at Halifax on 20th October 1947.
 After being fitted with fire control equipment, a full crew complement arrived from British Columbia so she set sail for Esquimalt on 4th February 1948.
 This was to include a lengthy call in Bermuda.
 Along the way, many steam leaks and other defects developed, the most serious being the complete breakdown of the port, low-pressure turbine.
 Most of the passage to Esquimalt was on one engine at a maximum speed of 8 knots On her arrival, she assisted with the Fraser Valley floods, then accompanied ATHABASKAN in a series of exercises.After these were completed, she was being prepared for a tour of European waters but this was cancelled when hostilities broke out in Korea.
 CAYUGA left Esquimalt on 5th July 1950, as Senior Officer's ship of the first three Canadian destroyers to service in Korean waters.
 She carried out three tours of duty there, the last in 1954 after the armistice.
 In 1952, between the second and third tours she was rebuilt as a destroyer escort.

 Shortly after the Korean war started, the infamous American impersonator Ferdinand Waldo Demara Jr joined the RCN posing as Dr. Joseph Cyr under false credentials and was quickly inducted and posted to CAYUGA.
 His only medical training was self taught, yet while at sea in 1951, his treatment of three wounded ROK guerrillas won the respect of the Captain and the crew.
 When a Canadian periodical wished to report on his heroics for domestic consumption, he declined but after thinking about it for several weeks, his ego got the better part of him so he agreed to an interview.
 When the real doctor Cyr seen his impostor in the news, he quickly notified the authorities.
 A radio message was sent and CAYUGA'S captain immediately relieved him of his duties and the Sick Berth Petty Officer took over until a new medical officer arrived.
 In order to avoid further embarrassment, the RCN agreed to drop any charges provided that Demara left Canada immediately and not return.
 Because the story aroused so much interest, Hollywood made a movie about Demara titled 'The Great Impostor' in 1960.
-Since CAYUGA was in refit at the time, the external shots were of ATHABASKAN and the exterior and interior shots were filmed aboard MICMAC.
+Since CAYUGA was at sea on checker stations and not available, the external shots were of ATHABASKAN and the interior shots were filmed aboard MICMAC.
+On one weekend when CAYUGA was back in Halifax, there were actually two ships with the same 218 pennant in the dockyard.

 On 5th March 1953, a misinterpreted order when docking meant that CAYUGA'S engines went half ahead instead of half astern and drove her bows twenty five feet into the jetty.
 She was slightly damaged but a few days later the engines failed altogether when berthing and a collision was barely avoided.
 It is recorded that "henceforth the ship's return from sea invariably drew an interested audience".
 The above incidents sent her to drydock in order to repair the low pressure turbines.